 Danielle Weatherholtz, LPCC-S

 I am truly passionate about supporting individuals and their families in healing and coping with life’s challenges.
 To meet the unique needs of each individual client, I use an integrative approach that is attachment-focused and trauma-informed.
-I am trained in EMDR Level II, Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Mindfulness-Based Cognitive Behavioral Therapy (MB-CBT), play-based/expressive arts therapies, and somatic modalities.
+I am trained in EMDR Level II, Deep Brain Reorienting Level 1, Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Mindfulness-Based Cognitive Behavioral Therapy (MB-CBT), play-based/expressive arts therapies, and somatic modalities.
 I strive to create a warm and compassionate space for each client, where they feel safe and supported in working towards their personal goals.

 In addition to the work in my private practice, I enjoy providing community education through conferences, trainings, and workshops.
 I have presented on topics including creative/expressive arts interventions, anxiety in children and adolescents, the impact of mental health on learning, trauma, and self-care/avoiding burnout.
-It is my great privilege to continue to work at Camp Lionheart, as I have for the past ten years, as a grief and trauma counselor while also supporting program development (www.camplionheart.org).
+It is my great privilege to continue to work for Camp Lionheart, as I have for the past 15 years, as a grief and trauma counselor while also supporting program development (www.camplionheart.org).

 I also love practicing yoga, drinking coffee, and spending time outdoors with my family and friends.
 I truly love the Metro Parks system in Columbus.
 If I am not hiking or at a local park, you can probably find me at one of the many great coffee shops Columbus has to offer!